Harper College CE Offers Three New Courses in Buying Real Estate – Starting Soon

 Whether you are a first-time home buyer, looking for a second home, or interested in generating income from Real Estate, we have the course for you!
 Read our interview with CE Instructor Michael Olach below to learn more about buying property in the current state of the market.

 FIRST-TIME HOME BUYER AND DOWN PAYMENT ASSISTANCE PROGRAM: Are you a first-time home buyer?
 Do you need assistance for your down payment?
 This two-hour course offers valuable insights in the process of home ownership.
 Learn everything you need to know about buying your first home.
 Learn the roadblocks and become familiar with contracts, closing costs, inspections, appraisals, income requirements, gifts for down payments, ways to get down payment assistance, grant programs, interest rates, credit requirements, and negotiating with banks and sellers.
 LPF 0305.
-Check our fall catalog for future course dates.
+See our spring schedule for next course offering.

 About the Instructor: Michael Olach is a Loan Officer with 19+ years of lending experience.
 He has also been a continuing education instructor for over 13 years at community colleges, school districts, and non-profit groups throughout Illinois.
 A mix of hands-on and classroom experience position him to give you the advice that you need to make smart real estate purchases.
 His classes are designed to give you the direct knowledge to make informed decisions in our ever-shifting economic landscape.
 Michael will teach 3 classes this spring and repeat them in the summer.
 For more information visit www.hapercollege.edu/ce.

 Click here to register online or call 847.925.6300.

 Learn more about Olach and his insights into buying in the current real estate market by reading our interview below:

 We’ve heard so much about home buying in the last few years.
 How do you assess the current state?